apache/shenyu-website/community/1-code-suggestions.md

 ## Object

-* Ues Optional transform Null.
+* Use Optional transform Null.

 > Optional.ofNullable(xxx).orElse(obj)

-* Ues Objects Judgment Null Or NotNull.
+* Use Objects Judgment Null Or NotNull.

 > Objects.isNull(obj) OR Objects.nonNull(obj)

-* Ues `Objects.equals` Judgment are they equal.
+* Use `Objects.equals` Judgment are they equal.

 > Objects.equals(obj1, obj2)